sones/sones-javaclient/README.txt

 History:

-2010-09-24 (initial release) by s1ck (Martin Junghanns)
+2011-05-05 (initial release) by Michael Schilonka

 	Features
-		- simple connection to a graphDB REST service based on given URI and credentials
+		- simple connection to a GraphDB REST service based on given URI and credentials
 		- possibility to easily send GQL-Queries to the service
 		- parsing methods to create a QueryResult out of the XML-Response (using JDOM (rocks))
 		- API to handle vertices, edges and some result meta data
 		- some demo-queries to see how it works atm

 	Missing functionality
-		General
-			- BasicType UInt64 not supported, appropriate values are parsed as Int64 (Long)

-		IVertex
+		Vertex
 			- anonymous functions
 			- traverse methods
 			- link/unlink

 		GraphDSClient
 			- QueryResultActions

-		ObjectRevisionID
-			- The pattern doesn't exactly parse the timestamp (GraphDB uses C# DateTime.ParseExact()-Method with 7 most significant digits of seconds fraction)
+	DemoExmaple
+		- a simple Demo shows the usage of the current client